Like ToolFern? Prefer us as your source on Google →

 Weight gain (+500/day)

-Uses the Mifflin-St Jeor equation, the formula most dietitians regard as the most accurate for healthy adults.
+Mifflin-St Jeor is the formula most dietitians regard as the most accurate for healthy adults; Harris-Benedict is the classic 1984-revised equation; Katch-McArdle uses your lean body mass and works best if you know your body fat %.
 BMR is the energy your body burns at complete rest; maintenance multiplies it by your activity level.
-These figures are an estimate, not medical advice — individual needs vary.
+These figures are an estimate, not medical advice, individual needs vary.
 Talk to a doctor or dietitian before changing your diet.

 How to use this calculator